-10 LEAST IMPACTED DOWNTOWNS Trade Area Recovery (Drive Time in Minutes)

-Phoenixville's pre-pandemic trade area was a 39 minute drive time, which shrank by 23% during the shutdown to 30 minutes.
-During reopening, the trade area recovered by 8% to 33 minutes.
+Trade Area Recovery (Drive Time in Minutes) Mullica Hill's pre-pandemic trade area was a 35 minute drive time, which shrank by 17% during the shutdown to 29 minutes.
+The trade area recovered by 6% during the reopening period to 31 minutes.
 The average pre-pandemic trade area was 31 minutes, with a 23% reduction during the shutdown down to 24 minutes.
 The average recovery was 10% for all downtowns up to 27 minutes.
-At 69 minutes, New Hope was the only downtown with a trade area that extended beyond an hour.
-It was also the only downtown to have a larger trade area during reopening (72 minutes) than it did prepandemic. %dvrpc SOURCE: BUXTON CO.
+At 69 minutes, New Hope was the only downtown with a trade area that extended beyond an hour, and that was larger during reopening (72 minutes).